Azure/arc_jumpstart_drops/scripts/azure_linux_vm_test/_index.md

 - LOCATION: Provide the Azure Region.
 - VMNAME: Provide the Azure VM name.

-  > **Note:** The extra dot is due to the script having an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.

 ### Run the automation

 Once you have provided your inputs, run the script with the command below: